Biden admin urges court to deny Tahawwur Rana's petition against extradition to India | Law-Order

 The Biden administration has urged a court in California to deny the writ of habeas corpus filed by Pakistani-origin Canadian businessman Tahawwur Rana and reiterated that he be extradited to India where he is sought for his involvement in the 2008 Mumbai terror attacks.

-A US court had approved Rana's extradition to India in May.
+In May, a US court approved 62-year-old Rana's extradition to India.
 Rana is currently detained at the Metropolitan Detention Centre in Los Angeles.

+On June 10, 2020, India filed a complaint seeking the provisional arrest of Rana with a view towards extradition.
+The Biden Administration had supported and approved the extradition of Rana to India.

 ''The United States respectfully requests that the Court deny Rana's petition for a writ of habeas corpus,'' said E Martin Estrada, US attorney for Central District of California in his petition filed before the US District Court for the Central District of California.